nlippok/P41Collaborators/README.md

 ### Results
-* No immediate differences are noticeable between ctrl and suspended nanoparticles.
+* No clear differences were noticeable between ctrl and suspended nanoparticle images.